joshjung/trie-search/README.md

 `keyFields`: a single string or an array of strings representing what fields on added objects are to be used as keys for the trie search.

-`options`:
+`options`: settings to provide to the TrieSearch.
+To be expanded as functionality grows, but current structure is:

     {
-      min: # // Minimum length of a key to store and search.
+      min: 1,  // Minimum length of a key to store and search.
 By default this is 1, but you might improve performance by using 2 or 3
-      ignoreCase: true OR false // Defaults to true
+      ignoreCase: true,
+      indexField: undefined // Defaults to undefined.
+If specified, determines which rows are unique when using get().
     }

 Example 1 (from Object)